 - Inclement weather conditions

-These factors play an important role in how auto accidents are caused.
+These factors play an important role in the causes of auto accidents.
 Motorcycle accidents are also a high risk, with the injuries on motorcycles having the ability to be more severe in nature.
 After all this risk of being on the road, many people ask “what do I do after an accident?”

 WHAT IS THE FIRST STEP?

 Once you feel the impact of the other vehicle, adrenaline is running through your veins.
-You didn’t expect to be hit, and now you must deal with the other driver.
-Immediately after being hit, make sure you are okay.
+You didn’t expect the accident, and now you must deal with the other driver.
+Immediately after the crash, make sure you are okay.
 This sounds standard, but this is a traumatic experience so take a second to breathe and make sure nothing on you is hit, cut or bleeding.
 If you are able, do the following steps:

 - Call 911 or the local police.